Fashion AI, cool or creepy?

 Amazon’s AI can give you fashion advice at home.
 But fashion tech is advancing to more than playing fashion police.

-so long as it benefits the bottom line.
-Consequently, making tech streamline our existing routines and having tech tell us how to dress is being pushed in the fashion industry.
+Businesses like to help customers spend money.
+Unsurprisingly, tech that streamlines our routines and tells us how to dress is being pushed in the fashion industry.

 Smart mirrors already tell you when your life choices are affecting your skin.
 But what if a mirror could help you shop from a range of stores without you having to open a bunch of computer tabs and guess whether cuts work well together?